QUEENSLAND STATE CLINICAL DIRECTOR

 - Lead Statewide Impact – High-profile leadership role guiding Queensland’s breast cancer screening strategy, directly influencing outcomes for thousands of women across the state.

-- Drive Innovation in Women's Health – Champion cutting-edge clinical practices, technologies, and research that shape the future of breast medicine and population health.
+- Drive Innovation in Women's Health – Champion cutting-edge clinical practices, technologies, and research that shape the future of breast screening and population health.

-- Shape the Clinical Workforce of Tomorrow – Build and mentor a statewide clinical team, leading transformative workforce strategies in one of Australia’s most vital health services.
+- Shape the Clinical Workforce of Tomorrow – Build and mentor the clinical workforce, leading transformative workforce strategies in one of Australia’s most vital health services.

 THE OPPORTUNITY